lyfeyaj/gem-browse/README.markdown

 Your editor's current working directory will be the root of the gem.

+You can also set your configuration in your ~/.gemrc file as below:

+    open: -e mvim
+    edit: -e mvim

 I almost forgot.
 You can also clone a gem from GitHub.

     gem clone rails